IT managers are still scratching their heads over the rules of virtualization licensing as corporations race to adopt the burgeoning technology.

 The challenge has not gone unnoticed among vendors.
 Microsoft addressed the virtualization licensing question last year with the release of the enterprise version of Windows Server 2003 R2.
 Customers can run up to four virtual instances on one physical server at no additional cost on R2.
 Windows Longhorn Datacenter Edition, the forthcoming Microsoft server release expected next year, will allow customers to run an unlimited number of virtual instances on one physical server.

 IBM executives recently said the company will release a usage-tracking software called IBM Tivoli Usage and Accounting Manager.
-The IBM product will enable software charges to be based on the amount of
+The IBM product will enable software charges to be based on the amount of processing power that is used on a virtualized server.

 The software works similarly to how utility companies meter and bill for electric, gas, oil and water consumption, according to IBM.
 It provides a Web-based interface that meters and bills technology use.
 Customers can measure the use of a certain technology, such as a virtual server, by department or individual and then bill accordingly.